LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/GettingStartedWithBotBuilding/disambiguation.md

 6. Selecting either option should result in the appropriate dialog being started for the user.

     While made up of a single interaction, the Disambiguation Dialog will go a long way in ensuring that users are being directed to the correct solution.
 Every automation solution should include a way to drill deeper into our users intent so that we are always pushing them towards a solution.

+### What's next?

+Continue on to the [next tutorial](tutorials-guides-getting-started-with-bot-building-deploy-the-bot.html) in the series.